rahulbakshee/TechMeIfYouCan/_posts/2020-12-11-Aerial-Cactus-Identification-Kaggle.md

 ```

 Found 14000 validated image filenames belonging to 2 classes.

 Found 3500 validated image filenames belonging to 2 classes.

 ### creating a CNN model from scratch
+Creating a model from scratch may not be a good idea always.
+There aren't much samples available all the time for us to fully exploit(converge) a complex model without overfitting.
+Someone might have worked on a similar problem and might have trained a huge model for multiple epochs and done a finetunig and later opensourced the weights of that model.
+So, it's a good idea to create a model from scratch and use it as a base model and then use a pretrained model to get better on the measure of success.

-We will be creatign a simple Convolutional Neural Networks(CNN) model using keras layers and its function API for Models.
-We will be using Adam (with its default lr=0.001)as the optimizer,  'binary_crossentropy' as loss and 'AUC' as metrics.
+We will be creatign a simple Convolutional Neural Networks(CNN) model using keras layers and its `functional API for Models`.
+We will be using `Adam` (with its default `learningRate=0.001`)as the optimizer,  `binary_crossentropy` as loss and `AUC` as metrics.
+For `Callbacks` we have used `LearningRateScheduler` for learning rate decay and `EarlyStopping` in case the `val_loss` doesn't improve.
+Running it for 20 epochs should be a good start.

 ```
 inputs = Input(shape=(*target_size, 3))